MissLostCodes/MissLostCodes/README.md

 - 😄 Pronouns: ...She , who is underestimated.
 - ⚡ Fun fact: ...my leetcode is better looking than my github
--
+- <3 My fast learning skills  will make up for what i might lack !

 <!---
 MissLostCodes/MissLostCodes is a ✨ special ✨ repository because its `README.md`

---->My urge to learn will make up for what i lack
+--- >